pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2b-sas.md

 ```bash
 tar -zxvf com.ibm.streams.beam-1.1.1.tar.gz
 ```
 1. (Optional) Configure the environment variables.

-Although the variables are not required, the documentation refers to them for convenience.
+    Tip: Although the variables are not required, the documentation refers to them for convenience.
 If you do not set the environment variables, you must use the full paths when you run the sample applications.
-    1. Navigate to the `samples` directory in the expanded toolkit, and set up environment variables for the runner:
+    1. Go to the `samples` directory in the expanded toolkit and run the `streams-runner-env.sh` command to set up  environment variables for the runner:
     ```bash
     cd com.ibm.streams.beam-1.1.1/samples
     . bin/streams-runner-env.sh
     ```
-    1. Set the environment variables `VCAP_SERVICES` to point to the VCAP file that contains your Streaming Analytics service credentials and `STREAMING_ANALYTICS_SERVICE_NAME` to the service name within that file.
+    1. Set the environment variables:
+        - `VCAP_SERVICES`: Point to the VCAP file that contains your Streaming Analytics service credentials.
+        - `STREAMING_ANALYTICS_SERVICE_NAME`: Point to the service name within that file.

         For example:
     ```bash
     export VCAP_SERVICES=$HOME/sample.vcap
     export STREAMING_ANALYTICS_SERVICE_NAME="sample-service"